 While the Avalanche project was underway, we were also finishing over 7.5 miles of new trails at the Boyne City School Forest property off of Erickson Road near Walloon Lake.
 This project was completely built by our volunteers and equipment.
 Our volunteers and equipment have also built a trail system at Browns Creek in East Jordan.

 Our presence has mainly been in the Boyne City area, and a major component of our strategic plan is to build trails in the Petoskey - Harbor Springs area.
 We have established a partnership with Little Traverse Conservancy, and have plans in 2020 to work with them to build trails on their Tanton Preserve property.
+The trails on the Tanton Preserve will be built by Marquette, MI based Rock Solid trail builders.
+LTC and TOMMBA are in the beginning stages of funding this project, with LTC providing the responsibilities of being the fiscal agent.

 In the past, our sponsors, along with other donors, have played a major role in the purchase of our trail building equipment.
 We now have a Hitachi excavator to do the heavy trail building work, along with other hand tools and equipment necessary to build high quality sustainable mountain biking trails.